Course Setting and Equipment Information for Agility Ring Rental

 Agility course setting philosophy

+We set two agility courses each week that cater to a variety of skill levels.
+The green cones denote the Novice level courses (easier), and the yellow cones denote the Masters level courses (harder).
 Agility course maps are distributed via our Facebook group, so if you haven’t already make sure to join!

-How you can move the obstaces
+How you can move the jumps

 Black tape marking the correct location of jump wings